junxit/us-congress-bills-113/metadata.md

 - 2013-08-01 — Introduced in Senate
 - 2013-08-01 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S6236-6237)
+- 2013-09-27 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2013-09-27 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2013-09-27 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S7008-7009)
+- 2013-09-27 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S7008-7009)